How can I learn about widgets? Is there a tooltip?

 Is the data in the reports retroactively affected If I change a system setting?

 No. Any change performed on the Vulcan Platform settings is reflected only in the data processed on the next sync time.
 Vulcan Analytics doesn't update historical data.

 What do the numbers in the filter drop-down mean?

-The numbers you see next to the filter choice selection represent a record in the database table.
-These numbers have no meaning or impact whatsoever on the data presented beyond the cosmetic addition to the filters drop-down menu.
+The numbers next to the filter choice selection represent a record in the database table.
+These numbers have no meaning or impact on the data presented beyond the cosmetic addition to the filters drop-down menu.

 When and how is data validation affected by Analytics sync time?